Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 City of London

-We are Ravelin, a fraud detection company using advanced machine learning and network analysis technology to solve big problems.
+Who are we?
+Hi! 👋 We are Ravelin!
+We’re a fraud detection company using advanced machine learning and network analysis technology to solve big problems.
 Our goal is to make online transactions safer and help our clients feel confident serving their customers.
+We value work/life balance, a flat hierarchy, and a culture built on empathy, ambition, unity, and integrity.
+Join us to learn cutting‑edge tech and work with bright, friendly people.

-You will be joining the Detection team, responsible for keeping fraud rates low and clients happy by continuously training and deploying machine learning models.
-Our models detect various fraud types in real time under strict SLAs, targeting <300 ms per prediction.
-The team works closely with Data Engineering and Intelligence & Investigations teams.
+The Team You will be joining the Detection team.
+The Detection team is responsible for keeping fraud rates low and clients happy by continuously training and deploying machine learning models.
+We aim to make model deployments as easy and error‑free as code deployments.
+Google’s Best Practices for ML Engineering is our bible.
+Our models are trained to spot multiple types of fraud using real‑time data sources.
+Prediction pipelines must return results in under 300 ms. When models underperform, it’s the Detection team’s job to investigate.
+The team works closely with Data Engineering and Intelligence & Investigations.

 Responsibilities

-• Build out model evaluation and training infrastructure
+• Build out our model evaluation and training infrastructure

 • Develop and deploy new models to detect fraud while maintaining SLAs